Strip House

 Strip House is a privately owned American fine-dining chain of steakhouses, with locations in New York City and Las Vegas.

 History and management

 The original Strip House was opened in New York City in 2000 by Restaurateurs Peter, Penny, and Mathew Glazier of The Glazier Group.
-The kitchens are overseen by Executive Chef John Schenk.
+The kitchens were overseen by Executive Chef John Schenk.

-In 2010, its parent company filed for Chapter 11 bankruptcy protection after failing to make an agreement with its lenders.
+In 2010, the Glazier Group filed for Chapter 11 bankruptcy protection after failing to make an agreement with its lenders.

-In 2011, New York restaurant owner BR Guest Hospitality purchased the brand and three restaurants in Manhattan, Houston, and Las Vegas, while The Glazier Group maintains the remaining eateries.
+In 2011, New York restaurant owner BR Guest Hospitality purchased the brand and restaurants in Manhattan and Las Vegas, while The Glazier Group maintained the remaining eateries.
+The Glazier-operated Houston location closed in July 2012.

+Landry's, Inc. acquired BR Guest Hospitality in 2016, including all of its restaurants.